 Dr. Garud holds a combined bachelor of medicine and bachelor of surgery degree from the Government Medical College and Hospital at Nagpur University in Nagpur, India, where he graduated first in his class.

 After moving to the United States, Dr. Garud received a master’s degree in epidemiology from the Harvard School of Public Health in Boston, Mass., where he also received a Presidential Scholarship award.
 He then completed his internship and residency in internal medicine at Beth Israel Deaconess Medical Center - Harvard Medical School in Boston.
 After completing a fellowship in gastroenterology at Emory University School of Medicine in Atlanta, Ga., Dr. Garud returned to Beth Israel Deaconess Medical Center to complete a second fellowship in advanced therapeutic endoscopy.

-In addition to general gastroenterology, he has a special interest in Barrett’s esophagus, pancreato-biliary diseases, bariatrics and gastrointestinal cancers.
-Dr. Garud also has expertise in endoscopic ultrasound (EUS), endoscopic retrograde cholangiopancreatography (ERCP), endoscopic mucosal resection (EMR), radiofrequency ablation, as well as single- and double-balloon enteroscopy, and will perform procedures at the Advanced Center for GI Therapeutics.
+In addition to general gastroenterology, he has a special interest in pancreato-biliary diseases and gastrointestinal cancers.
+Dr. Garud also has expertise in endoscopic ultrasound (EUS), endoscopic retrograde cholangiopancreatography (ERCP), as well as single-balloon enteroscopy, and performs these procedures at the Advanced Center for GI Therapeutics.

 He joined Atlanta Gastroenterology Associates in 2013.